Writing in childhood: Learning from teachers

 Teachers play a crucial role in enhancing children's writing development, primarily during the elementary years when cognitive skills transform into well structured writing.
+Research in classroom instruction has shown different practices used to teach writing.
+Examples of this are traditional writing instruction, process-oriented instruction such as writing workshops, genre-based approach to writing, and also a blend of the different teaching practices.
 Research underscores the value of evidence-based practices in fostering these skills.
 Troia explains these strategies such as explicit instruction in writing processes (e.g., planning, drafting, and revising) and combining writing with reading activities as help.
 Similarly, the U.S. Department of Education emphasizes the importance of creating opportunities for collaborative writing, providing timely peer and instructor review, and incorporating technology to support writing instructions.
+Instruction that targets weaker skills such as transcription skills and discourse-level language skills, can also improve writing outcomes in developing writers.

 These evidence-based practices both improve the writing abilities of students and contribute to their broader literacy development.
 For instance, practices such as the transformation from scribbling into writing letters helps children make connections between written and spoken language, while collaborative activities improve the flow of ideas and foster critical thinking.
 By implementing these evidence-based practices, teachers help children develop the skills and confidence necessary to become proficient writers and learners.

+A recent study suggests that preschool teachers who hold graduate degrees are more likely to provide quality instruction.
+In addition, the research has shown that when a pre-school teacher lacks experience, it would be better to work alongside a colleague who has abundant experience in order to provide the young children with the necessary support to achieve success later in their education.